SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Materials and Methods

-Unlike the Open-Canopy benchmark which relied on commercial SPOT-6/7 imagery, our model deployed input imagery from the Sentinel-1 and Sentinel-2 sensor systems, key components of the European Space Agency's (ESA) Copernicus Earth observation program.
-These satellite systems provide complementary radar and optical data with global coverage and high temporal resolution.
-We retrieved these images using the \texttt{geefetch} package\footnote{\url{https://geefetch.readthedocs.io/en/latest/}} \citep{belouze_geefetch_2025}, which interfaces with the Google Earth Engine (GEE) API\footnote{\url{https://earthengine.google.com/}}.
-For each patch of the Open-Canopy Dataset, all Sentinel images available within a 120-day window centered on the acquisition date of the corresponding ALS data were retrieved.
+We retrieved Sentinel images using the \texttt{geefetch} package\footnote{\url{https://geefetch.readthedocs.io/en/latest/}} \citep{belouze_geefetch_2025}, which interfaces with the Google Earth Engine (GEE) API\footnote{\url{https://earthengine.google.com/}}.
+For each tile of the Open-Canopy Dataset, we collected all Sentinel images available within a 120-day window centered on the acquisition date of the corresponding ALS data.
 To minimize the influence of atmospheric perturbations, Sentinel-2 data were subjected to a cloud-masking procedure.
 Images with more than 40\% cloudy pixels or 20\% high-probability cloud coverage were excluded.
 Individual pixels with a cloud probability above 40\% or flagged in Sentinel-2's QA60 band were masked.

-For each raw Sentinel-2 ($S2$) image, the closest raw Sentinel-1 ascending ($S1_{asc}$) and descending ($S1_{dsc}$) images in time were associated to form a triplet ($S2$, $S1_{asc}$, $S1_{dsc}$).
-Ascending and descending acquisitions were distinguished because they have opposite observation angles, offering two complementary viewpoints.
-Furthermore, combining Sentinel-2 optical images and \mbox{Sentinel-1} radar images allowed simultaneous exploitation of the spectral and structural properties of the canopy.
-Across the dataset, we obtained an average of 13.51 triplets per patch.

-For Sentinel-2, we selected 10 spectral bands that are relevant for vegetation characterization: the visible RGB channels (B2, B3, B4), the vegetation red-edge bands (B5, B6, B7), the near-infrared (NIR) bands (B8, B8A), and the short-wave infrared (SWIR) bands (B11, B12).
-Each Sentinel-1 image contained 2 bands for VV and VH polarizations for both ascending and descending orbits.
-Consequently, each input triplet comprised a total of 14 channels (10 optical and 4 radar), all harmonized at a resolution of 10~m using nearest-neighbor resampling.
+Within this 120-day window, each Sentinel-2 ($S2$) image was paired with the temporally closest Sentinel-1 ascending ($S1_{\text{asc}}$) and descending ($S1_{\text{dsc}}$) acquisitions to form a triplet image $(S2, \allowbreak S1_{\text{asc}}, \allowbreak S1_{\text{dsc}})$ (\cref{fig:figure_2_image_example}).
+Therefore, each triplet image comprises 14 channels: 10 for Sentinel-2 bands, 2 for Sentinel-1 ascending (VV/VH), and 2 for Sentinel-1 descending (VV/VH).
+All these bands are harmonized at a resolution of 10~m using nearest-neighbor resampling.
+By forming all possible triplets from the available Sentinel images, we create a corresponding time-series of triplet images for each tile.
+Across the entire dataset, the average length of each time series is 13.51 triplets per tile of the Open-Canopy dataset.
+Apart from the processing described above, no additional filters were applied to the Sentinel images.
+The goal is to enable the model to learn how to filter out noise, such as atmospheric artifacts or speckle, by leveraging the temporal redundancy of the time series.